 For more information on diversity and inclusion on campus, please visit: Diversity and Inclusion

-In a field that relates to the responsibilities of this position, including, but not limited to natural resource management, ag extension, rural sociology, hydrogeology, geology, soil science, agronomy, environmental science, or other closely-related fields.
+In a field that relates to the responsibilities of this position, including, but not limited to human dimensions or behavior change in natural resource management, ag extension, rural sociology, hydrogeology, water resources, geology, soil science, agronomy, environmental science, environmental health or other closely-related fields (or advanced degree).

-In a field relevant to the programmatic responsibilities of the position preferred.
+Preferred in a field relevant to the programmatic responsibilities of the position.

-1. A combination of at least 3 years of relevant work experience in the area of programming and service delivery such as civic engagement, leadership development, adult education and outreach, nutrient management and water quality, organizational development
+-A combination of at least 3 years of relevant work experience in the area of programming and service delivery such as civic engagement, leadership development, adult education/ outreach/communication, water quality, organizational development

 Please note that successful applicants are responsible for ensuring their eligibility to work in the United States (i.e. a citizen or national of the United States, a lawful permanent resident, a foreign national authorized to work in the United States without need of employer sponsorship) on or before the effective date of appointment.